 When is the National Finals Rodeo?

-For individuals who plan on attending the NFR festivities in Las Vegas, there are a variety of sponsored activities to get involved with during the 10-day period between 9:00AM to 5:00PM (PT).
+For individuals who plan on attending the NFR festivities in Texas, there are a variety of sponsored activities to get involved with during the 10-day period between 9:00AM to 5:00PM (PT).
 Each night’s NFR performances will officially take place between 6:45PM to 9:00PM (PT).
 See complete NFR schedule page.

-Where will the NFR Las Vegas 2018 be held?
+Where will the NFR Texas 2020 be held?

-All of the NFR’s main performances will take place at the Thomas & Mack Center in Las Vegas, Nevada.
-Normally home of the University of Nevada, Las Vegas (UNLV) college basketball team, this venue can seat up to 20,000 people and is consistently sold out for the NFR.
+All of the NFR’s main performances will take place at the Globe Life Field in Arlington, Texas.
+Normally home of the home of the Texas Rangers baseball team, this venue can seat up to 40,300 people and tickets will go on sale to the public on Sept.
+25, 2020.

 What TV Channel will the NFR be on?